-Our Company has not declared any dividend on the Equity Shares or the NCRPS for Fiscal 2018, Fiscal 2019, Fiscal 2020 or for the six month period ended September 30, 2020.
-Further, our Company has not declared any dividend on the Equity Shares and the NCRPS from October 1, 2020 till the date of this Draft Red Herring Prospectus.
-Further, our Company has issued OCRPS on March 3, 2021.
-The OCRPS are not entitled to any dividend during the currency of tenure.
+Our Company has not declared any dividend on the Equity Shares or the NCRPS for Fiscal 2019, Fiscal 2020 or Fiscal 2021.
+Further, our Company has not declared any dividend on the Equity Shares and the NCRPS from October 1, 2020 till the date of this Red Herring Prospectus.
+Further, our Company had issued OCRPS on March 3, 2021 which were converted into Equity Shares on July 16, 2021.
+The OCRPS were not entitled to any dividend during the currency of tenure.